John Howard: Loss of the leadership

 As the country's economic position worsened in 1989, public opinion moved away from Labor, however there was no firm opinion poll lead for Howard or the Coalition.
 In February, Liberal Party president and prominent businessman, John Elliott, said confidentially to Andrew Peacock that he would support him in a leadership challenge against Howard, and in May a surprise leadership coup was launched, ousting Howard as Liberal leader.
 When asked that day whether he could become Liberal leader again, Howard likened it to "Lazarus with a triple bypass".
 The loss of the Liberal Party leadership to Peacock deeply affected Howard, who admitted he would occasionally drink too much.
 Declining Peacock's offer of Shadow Education, Howard went to the backbench and a new period of party disunity ensued which was highlighted by a Four Corners episode detailing the coup against Howard.
-Howard was Shadow Minister for Industry, Technology and Communications, Shadow Minister Assisting the Leader on the Public Service, Chairman of the Manpower and Labour Market Reform Group, Shadow Minister for Industrial Relations and Manager of Opposition Business in the House.

 Following the Coalition's 1990 election loss, Howard considered challenging Peacock for the leadership, but didn't have enough support for a bid.
-Ultimately, Peacock resigned and was replaced with former Howard staffer John Hewson who defeated Peter Reith.
-Peacock supported Hewson with generational change which took Howard's name out.
+Ultimately, Peacock resigned and was replaced with Howard's former staffer John Hewson who defeated Peter Reith; Peacock supported Hewson as a symbol of generational change.
 Howard was a supporter of Hewson's economic program, with a Goods and Services Tax (GST) as its centrepiece.
 Howard was Shadow Minister for Industrial relations and oversaw Jobsback section of Fightback.
 After Hewson lost the "unloseable" 1993 election to Paul Keating, Howard unsuccessfully challenged Hewson for the leadership.
 In 1994, he was again passed over for the leadership, which went to Alexander Downer.
 Hewson had pledged to resign if defeated in 1993 but did not resign to block Howard from succeeding him.